-The annual emergency medical services tax assessment is computed based on the classification of each parcel and the total number of billing units on the parcel.
+The annual fire protection assessment is based on the classification of each parcel of property and number of billing units contained therein.
 The above listed parcel has the following units:

-Category Type and Number of Billing Units Fiscal Year 25-26 Tax Assessment Maximum Tax Assessment [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] Total Assessment \$[SumofBld] \$[SumofBld]
+Category Type and Number of Billing Units Fiscal Year 25-26 Assessment Maximum Assessment [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] [Category] [ParcelUnit][UnitDesc] [Charge] [Charge] Total Assessment \$[SumofBld] \$[SumofBld]

-The maximum annual EMS Tax Assessment for the above parcel for Fiscal Year 2025-26 is \$.
-The maximum annual EMS Tax Assessment that can be imposed without further notice for future fiscal years for the above parcel is \$.
+The maximum annual Fire Protection Assessment for the above parcel for Fiscal Year 2025-26 is \$.
+The maximum annual Fire Protection Assessment that can be imposed without further notice for future fiscal years for the above parcel is \$.

-A public hearing will be held at 6:30 p.m. on September 8, 2025, in the County Commission Chambers, 201 E Oak Street, First Floor, Arcadia, Florida, for the purpose of receiving public comment on the proposed tax assessments.
-You and all other affected property owners have a right to appear at the hearing and to file written objections with the County Commission within 20 days of this notice.
-If you decide to appeal any decision made by the County Commission with respect to any matter considered at the hearing, you will need a record of the proceedings and may need to ensure that a verbatim record is made, including the testimony and evidence upon which the appeal is to be made.
-In accordance with the Americans with Disabilities Act, persons needing a special accommodation or an interpreter to participate in this proceeding should contact the County at (863) 993-4800, at least two (2) business days prior to the date of the hearing.
+A public hearing will be held at 6:30 p.m. on September 8, 2025, in the County Commission Chambers, 201 E. Oak Street, First Floor, Arcadia, Florida, for the purpose of receiving public comment on the proposed assessment.
+You and all other affected property owners have a right to appear at the hearing and to file written objections with the Board within 20 days of this notice.
+If you decide to appeal any decision made by the Board with respect to any matter considered at the hearing, you will need a record of the proceedings and may need to ensure that a verbatim record is made, including the testimony and evidence upon which the appeal is to be made.
+In accordance with the Americans with Disabilities Act, persons needing a special accommodation or an interpreter to participate in this proceeding should contact the County at (863) 993-4800 at least two (2) business days before the hearing.
 Hearing impaired persons can access the foregoing telephone number by contacting the Florida Relay Service at 1-800-955-8770 (Voice) or 1-800-955-8771 (TDD).

-Unless proper steps are initiated in a court of competent jurisdiction to secure relief within 20 days from the date of County Commission action at the above hearing (including the method of apportionment, the rate of assessment and the imposition of tax assessments), such action shall be the final adjudication of the issues presented.

-Copies of the EMS Tax Assessment Master Ordinance, the Amended and Restated EMS Tax Assessment Initial Rate Resolution, and the updated tax assessment roll are available for inspection at the office of the County Administrator in the DeSoto County Administration Building, located at 201 E Oak Street, Suite 201, Arcadia, Florida between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.
+Unless proper steps are initiated in a court of competent jurisdiction to secure relief within 20 days from the date of Board action at the above hearing (including the method of apportionment, the rate of assessment and the imposition of assessments), such action shall be the final adjudication of the issues presented.
+Copies of the Master Service Assessment Ordinance, the Amended and Restated Initial Assessment Resolution (Resolution No. ), and the updated assessment roll for the upcoming fiscal year are available for inspection at the Office of the County Administrator in the DeSoto County Administration Building located at 201 E Oak Street, Suite 201, Arcadia, Florida, between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.

-The tax assessment will be collected on the ad valorem tax bill to be mailed in November 2025, as authorized by section 197.3632, Florida Statutes.
-Failure to pay the tax assessment will cause a tax certificate to be issued against the property which may result in a loss of title.
-The tax assessments imposed against government leasehold property not reflected on the tax roll shall be collected by a separate bill to be sent by the County.
+The assessments for tax parcels in the MSBU will be collected on the ad valorem tax bill to be mailed in November 2025, as authorized by section 197.3632, Florida Statutes.
+Failure to pay the assessments will cause a tax certificate to be issued against the property which may result in a loss of title.
+The assessments imposed against government leasehold property not reflected on the tax roll shall be collected by a separate bill to be sent by the County.